-What is the difference between various Flowers Eco Printed on cardstock paper with liquid Iron or Rust Water and without a Modifier?
+What is the difference between various Flowers Eco Printed on cardstock paper with liquid Iron or rust water and without a color modifier?

 Last week, my family and I took a mini vacation to the beautiful Red River Gorge here in Kentucky.
 The Goldenrod, Milkweed and Ironweed plants were in stunning full bloom which inspired me to ecoprint with flowers only on cardstock paper.